neulwing/Kozakura35/README.md

 ## TODO
 ### Current Priorities
-- Make the case thinner.
+- Make the case thinner, and increase the tolerance between case and plate to 0.4-0.5mm
 - Finish writing README.md

 ### Stretch Goals